omnilib/ufmt/docs/guide.rst

       [tool.ufmt]
       sorter = "usort"

-    See :class:`~ufmt.types.Formatter` for list of supported choices.
+    See :class:`~ufmt.types.Sorter` for list of supported choices.

 Integrations